 Paper and plastic business cards are on their way out.
 They are increasingly replaced by digital cards.
 These often are stored in mobile devices and are wirelessly transferred to other devices where they are stored instantly.
 Theoretically they can be passed on an infinite number of times without the cost of printing.
 The card design however remains important since it was, is and will be the aspect that makes them stand out.
 In a highly competitive society having better looks, a clearer lay-out and a pleasant general feel are very important.

 Creating technical drawings has made up a large part of the DTP work that I mentioned above, I did when working for the Technical Training Department of KLM Royal Dutch Airlines in the mid nineties of the previous century.
-I draw in 2D and 3D whichever type of drawing makes the topic most clear - the most effective view, cut-aways or ghost views etc. Most of my technical drawings were used for educational and maintenance purposes.
+I draw in 2D and 3D whichever type of drawing makes the topic most clear - the most effective view, cut-aways or ghost views etc. Most of my technical drawings were used for education and maintenance purposes.
 Creating perfect complex drawings is a challenge that inspires me and in which field I have a lot of experience and great track record.

 It seems just one step from creating portraits to drawing cartoons, but it is a path scarcely walked.
 Portraits are a serious business while cartoons suggest there's not a lot of seriousness behind them.
 It's a misperception, cartoons may appear to just be an intentionally biased and amped visual interpretation, but tinkering with likeness has its limits; overstep them and it goes out the window.
 Just how far to take contortions is always the sketch artist's challenge.
 Cartooned faces must always retain the essence of a subject's appearance to be appreciated.